Welcome to the Inqwire Coaching Guide.

 This is where your life model comes in.
 By keeping track of all the life topics that make it into your session, you'll automatically see those topics in the context of the relevant questions you see.

-And if you're on the Full Plan, Inqwire keeps track of all the life topics that make it into EVERY session, meaning that as you use Inqwire more, all of the relevant life topics you've entered from past sessions will appear in the context of relevant questions you're asked in future sessions with Inqwire.
+Inqwire keeps track of all the life topics that make it into EVERY session, meaning that as you use Inqwire more, all of the relevant life topics you've entered from past sessions will appear in the context of relevant questions you're asked in future sessions with Inqwire.

-If you're a Full Plan user, you have the opportunity to set up an initial life model before starting your very first session with Inqwire.
+You have the opportunity to set up an initial life model before starting your very first session with Inqwire.
 Your life model isn't going to be perfect when you first set it up.
 But as you use Inqwire, you'll be able to continually manage and update your life model, adding new aspects of your life that are missing, removing aspects that aren't that important anymore.

 You can think of it as though you're managing the background information you give the Facilitator about your life.
 If you were talking to a person, it'd make sense to give them some background information about your life so they have more context around what you're talking about, and so they can ask you more intelligent questions.